Dubuque school board to consider early start to school year

-Dubuque Community School Board members on Monday, June 8, will consider moving up the start of the 2020-2021 school year to Aug.
+Dubuque Community School Board members today will consider moving up the start of the 2020-2021 school year to Aug.
 14.

 The board will meet at 5:30 p.m. at the Forum, 2300 Chaney Road.